Stegnerd/ptb-api/README.md

 ## Setup
-### To run project locally you will need to set up the following environment values:
+### To run project locally with docker db you will need to set up the following environment values:
 1. install  [env file](https://plugins.jetbrains.com/plugin/7861-envfile) and set up a run configuration with it
 2. modify env file with a . in front of it, and fill in values below:
 - jdbcUrl: example: jdbc:postgresql://localhost:5432/ptb_api